paritytech/polkadot-stps/docs/methodology.md

 - 1000 Tx per node, 5000 Tx total
 - 2000 Tx per node, 10000 Tx total

+The target execution times are manually adjusted on the `*.feature` files such that they have the smallest possible size while still returning successfully.

 The `zombienet.sh` script automates the process of bootstrapping the setup.

 # Ecosystem Performance